Our Frequently Asked Questions should cover most inquiries, but if you’d like more explanation please reach out – we’d love to hear from you!

 How long does it take?

 Each hand and foot sculpture takes only 45-60 seconds to cast.
 Your design&casting appointment will take 45-90 minutes, depending on what we are making, and how many people are involved.
-Your Masterpiece will be completed in 4-6 weeks for Classic Shadowboxes; and 6-8 weeks for most Love Sculptures.
+Your Masterpiece will be completed in about 6 weeks and then delivered to you.

 What if my child moves?